 So that’s how home solar works, in a nutshell:

-We hope this information gives you more confidence when thinking about going solar yourself.
+We hope this information about how solar panels work gives you more confidence when thinking about going solar yourself.
 Solar PV systems can work seamlessly with your existing home electricity supply – and lower your monthly utility bill.
-And Mosaic can help you get those high-tech, money-saving solar panels on your roof for no money down – click here to learn more about financing your home solar system.
+And Mosaic can help you get those high-tech, money-saving solar panels on your roof for no money down.